mita07/my-resume/index.md

 __Responsibility__

-- Design website basis on requirements of various types of clients, Responsive design testing,mock-up web page design  and UI extend or modification.
+- Design website basis on requirements of various types of clients, Responsive design testing, mock-up web page design and UI extend or modification.

 __Duration__